janas-adam/langchain-cookiecutter/README.md

-# LangChain Cookiecutter 🦜
+# LangChain Streamlit Cookiecutter 🦜⚡
-LangChain Cookiecutter is a streamlined project template designed to help you rapidly kickstart your AI/ML applications using LangChain and Streamlit.
+langchain-streamlit-cookiecutter is a streamlined project template designed to help you rapidly kickstart your AI/ML applications using LangChain and Streamlit.

 ## Launch ✨